2 San Diego bars among top US speakeasies, according to Yelp

 These institutions became popular during the 1920s prohibition era, a time when alcohol was banned in the United States and people built secret bars so authorities wouldn’t catch them.

-Both San Diego speakeasies below require a reservation before you can come in.
+Both San Diego speakeasies below require or recommend a reservation before you can come in.

 (#18) Convoy Music Bar